theresaswayne/find_close_peaks/README.md

 1. Run the script.
 It will prompt you to open an image.
 (Supports anything that Bio-Formats can open).
 2. In the dialog, specify the parameters.
--- Channels 1 and 2 are the channels to be analyzed. #1 becomes Neuron and #2 becomes Glioma in results table -- radius background is used for rolling ball background subtraction – establish this first in the IJ command (pixel units) -- sigma smaller and larger are the smallest and largest objects expected (pixel units) -- min peak value is the height
+-Channels 1 and 2 are the channels to be analyzed. #1 becomes Neuron and #2 becomes Glioma in results table -radius background is used for rolling ball background subtraction – establish this first in the IJ command (pixel units) -sigma smaller and larger are the smallest and largest objects expected (pixel units) -min peak value is the height
--- min dist is the distance in pixels that counts as colocalized
+-min dist is the distance in pixels that counts as colocalized
 3. Output (displayed in IJ, not saved, but you can save if you want):
---Summary table of results
+-Summary table of results
---Point ROIs representing the 2 classes of puncta, plus the “touching” (within distance criterion) puncta.
+-Point ROIs representing the 2 classes of puncta, plus the “touching” (within distance criterion) puncta.
 The 2 “touching” ROIs are not always equivalent, e.g. if there are 2 closely spaced puncta in 1 channel that are both close to the same point in another.
---Images of each relevant channel, projected (if applicable) and background subtracted
+-Images of each relevant channel, projected (if applicable) and background subtracted

 ## Batch version (batch)
 1. Run the script.
 It will prompt you for input and output directories.